Babel (film): Japan

 Chieko Wataya (綿谷 千恵子 Wataya Chieko) is a rebellious teenage girl who is deaf and non-verbal.
-She is also self-conscious and unhappy because of her disability.
+She is also self-conscious and unhappy because of her deafness.
 While out with friends, she finds a teenage boy attractive, and following an unsuccessful attempt at socializing, exposes herself to him under a table.
 At a dental appointment, she tries to kiss the dentist, who sends her away.
-Chieko encounters two police detectives who question her about her father.
+Chieko encounters two police detectives who question her about her father, Yasujiro.
 She invites one of the detectives, Kenji Mamiya (真宮 賢治 Mamiya Kenji), back to the high-rise apartment that she shares with her father.
 Incorrectly assuming that the detectives are investigating her father's involvement in her mother's suicide, she explains to Mamiya that her father was asleep when her mother jumped off the balcony and that she witnessed this herself.
 The detectives are actually investigating a hunting trip Yasujiro took in Morocco.
 Soon after learning this, Chieko approaches Mamiya nude and attempts to seduce him.
 He resists her approaches but comforts her as she bursts into tears.

 Leaving the apartment, Mamiya crosses paths with Yasujiro and questions him about the rifle.
 Yasujiro explains that there was no black market involvement; he gave his rifle as a gift to Hassan, his hunting guide on a trip in Morocco.
 About to depart, Mamiya offers condolences for the wife's suicide.
 Yasujiro, however, is confused by the mention of a balcony and angrily replies that his wife shot herself, and that Chieko was the first to discover her.
 As Mamiya sits in a restaurant, watching news of Susan's recovery, Yasujiro comforts his daughter with a hug as she stands at their balcony in mourning.